zenml-io/zenml/examples/vertex_ai_orchestration/README.md

-Then you will need to [authorize](https://cloud.google.com/container-registry/docs/advanced-authentication) your local docker client to have access the GCP container registry.
+Then you will need to [authorize](https://cloud.google.com/container-registry/docs/advanced-authentication) your local Docker client to have access the GCP container registry.

 ```shell
 gcloud auth configure-docker